 The first step is to decide whether now is the right time to for you to buy a home or if it’s best to rent for a while.

 FIRST-TIME HOME BUYING

 Being a first-time home buyer is both exciting and scary.
-According to the US Department of Housing and Urban Development (HUD), the average home price rose more than $350,000 in 2021.
+According to the US Department of Housing and Urban Development (HUD), the average home price rose to more than $436,000 in 2023.
 The National Association of Realtors warns that available homes often disappear off the market in weeks or just days.
 In this market, it’s easy to make a mistake that could affect your finances negatively for years.
 It’s important to educate yourself and be prepared.

 Are You Eligible for Down Payment Assistance (DPA)?

 There are a number of federal, state and local programs to help first time homebuyers with a down payment.
 Some of these programs are income based, others are based on development efforts in specific areas or neighborhoods.

 From mortgage applications to future jobs, your credit score impacts many of life’s most important milestones—and that holds true for new immigrants

 Coming to the country at a young age, Sylvia Alvarez became her parents’ translator and connection to this new world.
 “I didn’t know that helping and learning from my parents’ immigrant experience would set me off in my life’s work,” says Alvarez, now executive director of the Housing and Education Alliance.
 “Seeing them secure a mortgage to buy their first home brought them immense joy and pride.
 It meant owning a piece of America.”